patrick-kidger/mkposters/README.md

 #### Saving to PDF

-Saving to PDF can be quite finickity, and in general depends on choice of browser etc. **The following is tested on Windows 10.**
+Saving to PDF can be quite finickity, and in general depends on choice of browser etc. (For what it's worth the following is tested on Windows 10, with the above Linux stuff running on Ubuntu 20.04 on WSL2.)

 View the poster as above. **Make sure to use Firefox.**